 “Geez,” you say to yourself, “what a bunch of losers!”
 This doesn’t give us listeners much to root for, does it?
 Ah, but you would be mistaken to assume that good triumphs in the end and that evil is punished.
 To be honest, no one comes up smelling like a rose in this four-part family drama.
 Which is all to the good for opera lovers.

 Wagner, no shining example of humanity, crafted a spectacular Game of Thrones series for the ages.
-Beginning with Das Rheingold, audiences are introduced to the giant Fasolt, a love-starved brute in need of understanding.
+Beginning with Das Rheingold, audiences are introduced to the giant Fasolt, a love-starved brute in need of TLC and understanding.
 Along comes a double-dealing, conniving and shiftless real-estate developer who refuses to pay Fasolt and his brother, Fafner, for their labors.
-Hmm, now where have we heard that one before?
-It’s all downhill from there, fellow Wagnerites.
+(Hmm, now where have we heard that one before?)
+It’s all downhill from there.
 And then we have Alberich who, right from the start, has love on his mind (or, rather, sex).
 But who does he approach to alleviate his lust?
 A bunch of mermaids, that’s who.
 We know what happens to him: he gets spurned, which leads him to steal their gold.

 As the old saying goes, “Power tends to corrupt and absolute power corrupts absolutely.”
 This is the prevailing theory of Wagner’s vision.
 But what were the means by which power can be attained?
 Why, through politics, of course.

 Politics, as most politicians will tell you, is a dirty business.
 If that be the case, then Wagner was mired in it, although he wasn’t particularly adept at playing the game.
-Too brutally honest, that was his problem.
-And much too self-indulgent!
-He believed that what was good for him in terms of creature comforts would be good for Germany as a whole and for everybody else as well.
+Too brutally honest and much too self-indulgent!
+He believed that what was good for him in terms of creature comforts would be good for Germany as a whole and for everybody else.
 His woefully ignorant efforts at changing the politics of his time led to his fleeing his native land for more (politically speaking) temperate zones.